How to Get an EntrePass in Singapore

 The Ministry of Manpower (MOM) site has detailed instructions on how to complete the process.
 However, these don’t discuss funding options in great detail, or how to fulfill some other steps that are now required.

 Include all supporting documents which might be needed.
 This means diplomas, degrees, certificates, etc. Accolades and educational degrees are important in this process.
 Since I incorporated before I applied, I also included a recent bank statement which showed the $50,000 capitalization.

-- Business plan – If anything, the business plan should focus on the amount of jobs that will be created and potentially created as the company grows.
+- Business plan – If anything, the business plan should focus on the number of jobs that will be created and potentially created as the company grows.
 Companies that hire people are seen as successful.
-You will rarely be asked how much you clear in top line revenue, but you will often be asked how many people you have on staff.
+You will rarely be asked how much you clear in top-line revenue, but you will often be asked how many people you have on staff.
 Make sure that you don’t go over the required amount with respect to the number of pages.
-Keep the writing succinct, detailed where it needs to be, including: financial projections and hiring projections.
+Keep the writing succinct, detailed where it needs to be, including financial projections and hiring projections.
 There are many different places which offer to help with the business plan, I drew ours up myself.

-- $50,000 Capitalization Requirement – There is a lot of talk that this may increase exponentially in coming years.
+- $50,000 Capitalization Requirement – There is a lot of talks that this may increase exponentially in coming years.
 For now, it is a requirement that the company is capitalized with S$50,000.

 - Under 6 months old – The company should be under 6 months old.
 You can’t do this if you have been running for several years.

 - $3,000 bankers guarantee OR Company guarantee.
 There is an option at this step of posting the bond yourself or having a company guarantee you.
 Note that you must have it stamped by the company, a person cannot make this guarantee.
 The bigger the company, the more favorably your application will be looked upon.
 I had my initial application returned because an individual signed the guarantee, but did not stamp it with a company chop.